BHK4321/Fintrack/README.md

 ### 2. Graphs and Visualizations
 Provides graphical insights into income and expenses, helping users understand spending trends through interactive charts.

+The pie chart is completely linked with the transactions provided by the user.

 ### 3. CSV Import/Export
 This feature allows users to export their transaction records as a CSV file, which can be useful for tax filing.